rogerdenisvieira/WebRakingProvider/README.md

 ## Running

-There is 2 way to run this application:
+There are 2 ways to run this application:

 #### Visual Studio 200x